 Hello, to all my DIY Mamas out there!

 Recently I heard about this cool e-Book called “Uppity Owl Upcycles a Brooch” by children’s book author Monica Blas.
 It’s about a crafty owl that lives by a pond and learns to “upcyle.”
 What’s upcycling?
 I was asking myself the same thing!
 It’s finding new uses for old things you have just kicking around.
-I think this is a really creative and neat way to start to teach kids about the environment.
+I think this is a really creative and neat way to start teaching kids about the environment.
 And they can make some pretty neat homemade presents!

 Pin for later!